 Cons

-Funding: No external funding disclosed in public sources I can cite; early coverage describes it as incubated and bootstrapped at launch.
+Funding: No external funding disclosed; described as bootstrapped at launch.

 Customers: Sold through Semrush to a broad SMB and mid-market base.

-Profound is purpose-built for AI answer engines.
-It tracks how often you appear in answers, what is said about your brand, which sources drive those answers, and how AI crawlers see your site.
-There is also a module for ChatGPT Shopping.
-Enterprise-first.
+Purpose-built for AI answer engines.
+It tracks how often you appear in answers, what's said about you, which sources drive those answers, and how AI crawlers see your site.
+There's a ChatGPT Shopping module too.

 Pros